skops-dev/skops/docs/roadmap.rst

 the work in this front will stay in this library, and some will move upstream.

-- skops: The format is in a good shape, and has been easy to work with in our experiments.
-It also supports a wide range of models, including non scikit-learn models.
-However, it requires more work to be considered more stable and ready for production in a larger scale.
-The issues can be found `here
+- skops: The format is stable and ready for production use.
+It supports a wide range of models, including non scikit-learn models.
+Open issues can be found `here
   <https://github.com/skops-dev/skops/issues?q=is%3Aissue+is%3Aopen++label%3Apersistence+>`__.
   In particular: